 The Reverso’s signature rectangular shape and rotating function were developed for a special purpose.

-Early advertisement for the Reverso launched as a sports watch © Jaeger-Lecoultre
+Early advertisement for the Reverso as a sports watch © Jaeger-LeCoultre

-Now considered the epitome of a luxury dress watch, The Reverso was actually a sports watch.
-In fact, Its production began in 1930, Before the company Jaeger-LeCoultre was established.
-At that time, David LeCoultre, Who was a business partner of Edmond Jaeger, Received a very specific production request from César de Trey, A watch distributor.
+Although it is now regarded as the standard of luxury dress watches, The Reverso was originally a sports watch.
+In fact, Its development began in 1930, Before the Jaeger-LeCoultre company was established.
+At that time, David LeCoultre, Who was a business partner of Edmond Jaeger, Received a very specific request from César de Trey, A watch distributor.

-While visiting India, De Trey was interacting with British officers who enjoyed polo and received a proposal to create a watch that could protect the watch glass.
-Jaeger and LeCoultre responded to this request by commissioning a designer and creating the Reverso, Which means “to turn” in Latin.
+While visiting India, De Trey was interacting with British officers who enjoyed playing polo.
+He received a suggestion to create a watch that could protect the watch glass, And Jaeger and LeCoultre were the ones who solved this challenge.
+They hired a designer and created the Reverso, Which means “to turn” in Latin.

-The bestsellers in the current Reverso catalog are the Reverso Classic and Reverso Tribute.
-The Classic line appeals with its straightforward and conservative style, While the Tribute line offers a younger and more stylish sensibility.
+The bestsellers in the current Reverso catalog are the Reverso Classic and the Reverso Tribute.
+The Classic line appeals with a straightforward and conservative style, While the Tribute line offers a younger and more stylish sensibility.

-First, The features of the Reverso Classic.
-The Arabic numeral indexes, Sword-shaped hands, And guilloché dial are the design elements that give the Reverso Classic its “classic” atmosphere.
+First, Let’s look at the features of the Reverso Classic.
+Arabic numeral indexes, Sword-shaped hands, And a guilloché dial are the design elements that give the Reverso Classic its “classic” atmosphere.

-While the DuoFace model, Which features dials on both sides, May have different types of indexes and colors, Most Monoface models adopt a restrained yet elegant “silver gray” color.
+While the DuoFace models with dials on both sides offer different types of indexes and colors, Most Monoface models feature a restrained yet elegant “silver gray” color.

 Reverso Classic Monoface Q2518140